 Garage doors in Area C shall not exceed 50% of the width of the front elevation.

-All homes in Area C should feature garages a minimum 20’ in width.
-At least 10 lots in Area C will feature an additional 4’ garage storage bump within the garage.
+All homes in Area C should feature garages a minimum 22’ in width or depth.
+At least 10 lots in Area C will feature an additional garage storage bump at least 4’ in width or depth within the garage.

 Garage doors in Area D should not exceed 50% of the width of the front elevation.